 - To prepare the basil oil, blend the basil, oil, and salt till the mixture is smooth.

-- To serve the ravioli, place one beet square on your prep surface and top it with 1 tablespoon of the pine nut cheese.
+- To serve the ravioli, pat the marinated beet slices dry.
+Place one beet square on your prep surface and top it with 1 tablespoon of the pine nut cheese.
 Top the cheese with the other beet square and gently press the edges together.
 Arrange ravioli on a serving plate and drizzle them with basil oil, if desired.

 Delicate and delicious.
 Perhaps you’ll consider making these for a holiday dinner with friends, or heck, for yourself, as part of an especially pretty dinner!
 I hope you love them.